CLNode: Curriculum Learning for Node Classification: Related Work

-\textbf{Curriculum Learning.} \ Inspired by the learning principle underlying human cognitive processes, curriculum learning \cite{bengio2009CL} is proposed as a training strategy that trains machine learning models from easier samples to harder samples.
-Previous studies \cite{bengio2009CL,CLtheroy} have shown that curriculum learning improves generalization capacity and guides the model towards a better parameter space.
-Motivated by this, scholars have exploited the power of curriculum learning in a wide range of fields, including CV \cite{CLinCV1,CLinCV2}, NLP \cite{NLPlengthDifficultyMeasurer,CLinNLP1,CLinNLP2}, partial label learning \cite{ecmlcurriculum}, graph classification \cite{curgraph}, etc. To the best of our knowledge, however, no work has yet attempted to apply curriculum learning to node classification.
+Inspired by the learning principle underlying human cognitive processes, curriculum learning \cite{bengio2009CL} is proposed as a training strategy that trains machine learning models from easier samples to harder samples.
+Previous studies \cite{bengio2009CL,CLtheroy1,CLtheroy2} have shown that curriculum learning improves generalization capacity and guides the model towards a better parameter space.
+Motivated by this, scholars have exploited the power of curriculum learning in a wide range of fields, including computer vision (CV) \cite{CLinCV,CLinCV1,CLinCV2}, natural language processing (NLP) \cite{CLinNLP1,CLinNLP2,CLinNLP3} and graph classification \cite{curgraph}, etc. To the best of our knowledge, however, no work has yet attempted to apply curriculum learning to node classification.